 The side supports on the Miter Saw station really came in handy on the 10′ walnut piece!

-Lay out the cut pieces and start thinking about what kind of design you want for your cutting board.
+Lay out the cut pieces and start thinking about what kind of design you want when you’re making a cutting board.

 Next make all the pieces approximately the same width.
 I set my table saw to 1-7/8″ (a little wider than the smallest piece of maple) and ripped all the boards down to that size.
 Again, use whatever width you have.
 I recommend staying above 3/4″ to keep away from warping.